otdoges/turbo-octo-spoon/README.md

 # LuminaWeb - AI Website Transformation

 This application uses serverless functions to take screenshots of websites and upload images for AI analysis and transformation.
-The application is designed to be deployed on serverless platforms like Vercel and Netlify.
+The application is designed to be deployed on serverless platforms like Vercel and Netlify with secure temporary file storage.

 ## Features